nv-legate/legate.numpy/README.md

 The default package contains GPU support, and is compatible with CUDA >= 11.8 (driver >= 520), and Volta or later GPU architectures.
 There are also CPU-only packages available, which will be automatically selected when installing on a machine without GPUs available.
-See the build instructions at https://nv-legate.github.io/cunumeric for details about manually forcing different install configurations, or building cuNumeric from source.
+See https://nv-legate.github.io/cunumeric for details about manually forcing different install configurations, or building cuNumeric from source.

 ## Usage and Execution